leadgtr7/Voron-Afterburner-Breakout-Board/README.md

 # Voron-Afterburner-Breakout-Board
 This is a breakout board for use with the Voron Afterburner toolhead.
+Typically there would be the following wires for the tool head 2 for Hot End Fan
+2 For Part Fan
+4 For Stepper
+2 For thermistor
+2 For Heater
+3 For Probe
+2 For Endstop
+for a total of 17 wires

-It reduces the number of wires in the cable chain to 14
+This Board removes reduntant connection across the tool head and thus reduces the number of wires in the cable chain to 14

 You will find a spreadsheet with all the wiring colors and info here as well as a part BOM https://github.com/leadgtr7/Voron-Afterburner-Breakout-Board/blob/main/Voron%20Toolhead%20Breakout%20Board.xlsx